mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 *p_numbers;   // 1, the value in memory accessed through pointer dereferencing
 ```

-Adding one to a pointer variable increases its value by the number of bytes of the type to which it points
+Adding one to a pointer variable increases its value by the number of bytes of the type to which it points.

 ```cpp
 int numbers[] = {1, 2, 3};